-This is usually due to email headers (in particular the From email address used) or email content.
+This is usually due to the From: email address used or email content.

-If you’re sending with the From on a different domain, then that email will fail to send properly on some hosting systems, or be rejected as spam by a lot of mail receiving systems.
+Otherwise the CF7 email will fail to send properly on some hosting systems, or be rejected as spam by a lot of mail receiving systems.

 There is a further problem when users use a Yahoo email address – see Yahoo Issue.

 Refer to Your Contact Form 7 email may be going to spam for a more detailed explanation of this issue and how to fix it.

 6. Add Additional headers

 Using Additional Headers: Reply-to: [your name] <[your email]> will allow you to use Reply in your email application to reply to the form users email address.

 To: firstname.lastname@example.org (using email@example.com will generally prevent email replies) From: [your-name] <firstname.lastname@example.org> (adding [your-name] allows you to sort by the name of the sender & apply filters in your email application) Subject: Site Name - [your-subject] (adds extra info to ensure you still have a valid Subject when user does not supply a value) Additional Headers: Reply-to: [your-name] <[your-email]> (allows you to use Reply in your email application to reply to the form users email address)